-If you select either a Delta Dental Premier Dentist or a Delta Dental PPO Dentist, they will complete and submit claim forms, and receive payment directly from DDWA on your behalf.
+If you select a Delta Dental Premier Dentist they will complete and submit claim forms, and receive payment directly from DDWA on your behalf.
+Payment will be based on the pre-approved fees your dentist has filed with their local Delta Dental plan.
 You will not be charged more than the Participating Dentist's approved fee.
 You will be responsible only for stated coinsurances, deductibles, any amount over the plan maximum and for any elective care you choose to receive outside the Covered Dental Benefits.